SaroshKhawar496/react-burger-maker/README.md

 # React Application
-## It is a Interactive Burger Builder
+## It is an Interactive Burger Builder
 ### Visit https://react-burger-maker.herokuapp.com/ to check it out!